 For any hospital, office, or health system considering entering a contract about data brokering I suggest that there are certain concepts to consider to make such efforts more ethical.

 - The reason for the data transfer must be first and last for the benefit of the patient.
 This is not finding a silver lining for the patient when the real goal is to monetize data—this means that your organization sees value in doing this even if no money were involved.
 In fact, the amount of money involved should not be enough to be coercive in decision-making for the institution.

-- Have a separate agreement form separate than the consent forms patients complete for getting care.
+- Have a separate agreement form independent than the consent forms patients complete for getting care.
 This separate document would have them opt in to having their records sold.
 Telling patients they cannot receive care if they do not agree is abandonment of patients.
 These are patientsnot customers, not revenue sources, and not a commodity.

 - In the case studies that have come to light, there has been no transparency.
 Patients and often medical staff have not been informed of what is happening to the records.
 Have a community information campaign through media outlets and physician offices where patients are informed of the sale.
 This should begin months before the sale actually goes through and continue as long as records are being delivered to the company.
 The community should be told that their data is being sold, who will own it, and in what ways it will be used.
 Communication should offer information on how the patient can have their data exempted from the sale.
 Ideally, such notices would be sent to every patient whose record is involved.

 - The default option should be that patients are not included in having their data sold (opt in; not opt out)